gplepage/vegas/doc/source/tutorial.rst

       ``result.itn_results`` --- list of the integral estimates from each iteration.

-    In this example the final *Q* is 0.22, indicating that the :math:`\chi^2` for this average is not particularly unlikely.
+    In this example the final *Q* is 0.42, indicating that the :math:`\chi^2` for this average is not particularly unlikely.

-    **More Precision:** For realistic problems,
-    the cost of a |vegas| integral is usually dominated by the cost of evaluating the integrand at the Monte Carlo sample points.
-The number of integrand evaluations per iteration varies from iteration to iteration, here between 486 and 952.
+    **Precision:** The precision of |vegas| estimates is determined by ``nitn``, the number of iterations of the |vegas| algorithm,
+    and by ``neval``, the maximum number of integrand evaluation made per iteration.
+    The computing cost is typically proportional to ``nitn * neval``.
+    The number of integrand
+    evaluations per iteration
+    varies from iteration to iteration,
+    here between 486 and 959.
 Typically |vegas| needs more integration points in early iterations, before it has fully adapted to the integrand.

-    Although precision can be increased by increasing either the number of iterations (``nitn``) or the number of integrand evaluations per iteration (``neval``), it is generally far better to increase ``neval``.
+    We can increase precision by increasing either of ``nitn`` or ``neval``, but it is
+    generally far better to increase ``neval``.
 For example, adding the following lines to the code above ::